Policies and Procedures

 April 17, 1996

-Office of the Associate Vice Chancellor for Finance
+Office of the Assitant Vice Chanellor for Finance and Accounting

 The use of the University's resources and services for non-official purposes is permitted only in compliance with the following criteria: